Rutvik5o/Rutvik5o/README.md

 - 🌱 I’m currently learning **OOP in Python & C++**

-- 👨‍💻 All of my projects are available at [www.linkedin.com/in/rutvik50](www.linkedin.com/in/rutvik50)
+- 👨‍💻 All of my projects are available (www.linkedin.com/in/rutvik50)

 - ⚡ Fun fact **I am Beginner 👨‍💻**